SysKitTeam/docs-point/releases/cloud/point-2025-04-01-release-note.md

 ## Improvements & Bug Fixes

-* **Syskit Point now automatically assigns an alternative Admin** if no valid approvers are left.
+* **Syskit Point now automatically assigns tasks to Syskit Point Admins** if a defined fallback user is no longer active.
-  * Approval Policies can no longer be saved or updated if all the approvers are deleted or disabled.
+  * **For example**, a fallback user can be defined when a user doesn't have a manager.
+Still, the specified user can be deleted or blocked from his sign-in.
+In that case, Syskit Point admins will be assigned to unresolved tasks to ensure task completion.

 * **Fixed an issue** that caused the export action to not work on the Manage Reviewers screen.

-* **Fixed an issue** where Service Accounts were removed from being Site Admins even when the removal was not requested as part of the policy enforcement.
+* **Fixed an issue** where the service account was erroneously removed from being Site Admin when applying a sensitivity label or applying the versioning limit policy via rule.
+  * The service account will no longer be removed if it is set as Site Admin before running the actions.

 * **Various improvements, including UX and UI fixes, are available.**